TemoLomidze/devopsintern/Task6/README.md

 ### 1.
  I had install jenkins in a Docker container.
 For that I setup AWS EC2 instance with ubuntu.
 First I had to prepare system: Install all prerequisites.
-I've created bash shell script to simplify the process.
-(It's in Task6 directory on Github)
+I've created bash shell script to simplify the process (It's in Task6 directory on Github), also it's good idea to give docker command permission to run without sudo.
+To do that, we have to run following command:
+#### `sudo usermod -aG docker $USER`
+and restart docker service (if restart does not help, then we have to `logout`):
+#### `sudo systemctl restart docker`

  After installation is complete, We need to create bridge netrwork in Docker using `docker network create jenkins` In order to execute Docker commands inside Jenkins nodes, download and run the docker:dind Docker image using the following `docker run` command (I followed the perfect guide with detailed explanations on jenknis webpage):
 `docker run --name jenkins-docker --rm --detach \